PWC or Modern ZW Controller chip replacement for

 Click on image for larger version.

-Once all back together, before the top is back on this is what you should have.
-Re-check your work.
-Make sure the antenna wire will be clear when you put the top on.
+Once the chip is in and you have confirmed it is properly seated you can re-install the top.
 Carefully put the cover back on making sure the direction/whistle and bell buttons line up with their respective holes.
 It should seat completely onto the bottom case.
 You may have to align the uprights a little to get the screws in.
-The holes in the uprights should be visible and not needing major aligning.
-If they do they are not installed correctly.

 This pretty much covers the chip replacement.
 Be sure to take your time and check your work.
-Make sure your new chip is oriented correctly and all the connections are restored.
+Make sure your new chip is oriented correctly.
 Reconnect the ZW to your layout and you should be good to go.

 That being said, I cannot stress this enough…